junwenwaynepeng/junwenwaynepeng.github.io/publication.md

 ---
 layout: page
 title: Publication
-subtitle: I have a broad interest in anything. <br/> I enjoy both theory and application!
+subtitle: I have a broad interest in anything. <br> I enjoy both theory and application!
 ---
 1. W. Peng.
 Application of perfectoid spaces on dynamical system of lift of p-th power Journal of Number Theory, 2023 (To appear)